D7017E/rps_server/README.md

 }
 ```

-* prediction: A string representing the predicted gesture
+prediction: A string representing the predicted gesture.
 images: An array of URLs to the images processed by the API.
 This field will be None if the images were not stored.